Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-The third preference is \textbf{safety-oriented reasoning}, which reduces the likelihood of generating toxic or biased reasoning.
-Constitutional AI \cite{constitutionalai} explicitly encodes safety rules (e.g., toxicity, bias) as initial filters to ensure alignment with human values.
-RBR \cite{mu2024rule} leverages a rule-preference table with explicit symbolic constraints to balance safety and usability.
+A third preference is safety-oriented reasoning, which reduces toxic or biased outputs.
+Constitutional AI \cite{constitutionalai} encodes safety rules (e.g., toxicity, bias) as initial filters to align with human values.
+RBR \cite{mu2024rule} uses a rule-preference table with explicit symbolic constraints to balance safety and usability.

-Beyond these, \textbf{task-specific preferences} have also been explored.
-For instance, in tool-use scenarios, certain methods \cite{su2025pixelreasonerincentivizingpixelspace} design rewards to encourage LLMs to actively leverage external tools rather than relying solely on internal reasoning.
+Beyond these, task-specific preferences have also been explored.
+For example, in tool-use scenarios, certain methods \cite{su2025pixelreasonerincentivizingpixelspace} design rewards to encourage active tool invocation rather than relying solely on internal reasoning.